Data as a Service (DaaS)

 North Star Metrics

-Finding the right North Star Metric takes extensive analysis, research and digging.
-The right frameworks put in place by a Data as a Service provider act as a guide towards uncovering the North Star Metric, as well as provide insight into how to leverage these metrics across your team and the market.
-These metrics then highlight how well an organization is leading the charge towards sustainable growth or sound alarm bells on a strategy that’s out of alignment.
+Finding the right North Star Metric takes extensive analysis and research.
+Having the right framework put in place by a data as a service provider acts as a guide towards uncovering what your North Star Metric is, as well as how to leverage it across your organization and market.
+These metrics can then highlight how well an organization is leading the charge towards sustainable growth, or sound alarm bells on a strategy that’s out of alignment.

 Customer Experience (CX) Terms